Updated October 2017

 , and CamelBak M.U.L.E.

-seemed easier to drink from.
+seemed more natural to drink from.
 In comparison to some of the other packs like the Wacool 2L

-, where we only able to take small sips without feeling we were suffocating, the CamelBak packs allowed us to thirstily gulp our water down.
+, where we only able to take small sips without feeling like we were suffocating, the CamelBak packs allowed us to gulp our water down thirstily.

 Not all bite valves are created equally.
 The valve of the Rogue is easy to use and includes a shut off valve.

-After weeks of subjectively gathering information and opinions on which packs were the easiest to drink from, it came time to objectively obtain flow rates of each manufacturer's hydration system.
+After weeks of subjective information gathering, it came time to obtain flow rates of each manufacturer's hydration system objectively.
 We decided an individual time trial of each pack's hydration system was the way to go.
-For our test, we chose to fill each hydration bladder up to one liter and the bag was then hung at the same height above our sink.
-The drinking tube was then primed and the stopwatch was started.
-We timed how long it took to get the liter of water to completely drain into the sink.
-We found there was a significant span between the fastest and slowest systems.
+For our test, we filled each hydration bladder up to one liter and hung them at the same height above our sink.
+The drinking tube was then primed, and the stopwatch started.
+We timed how long it took to empty the liter of water into the sink, and we found there was a significant span between the fastest and slowest systems.

 The fastest flow rate goes to CamelBak valves.
 If you need water fast, this is the valve to choose.

-The impressive Crux systems of the CamelBak Rogue
+The effective Crux systems of the CamelBak Rogue

 , CamelBak Classic